pmelchior/usrp-sciprog/bios/organizers.md

 include playing piano, choral music, and sports involving running, balls, or flying discs.

 Noah Notis is from Allentown, PA.
+He likes gardening and has found a new appreciation for breadbaking during the pandemic.

 Jessica Stikons grew up in Ringoes, NJ and is currently a sophomore at Princeton University.